empollak/PiELo-MQP/Playground/Emma/VM/design.md

     - What type are values in the dict?
         - Just a collection of bits.
             - Requires using the correct instructions for storing or reading!
+            - This adds a whole lot of assembly instructions for all combos of types
+        - Everything which is not immediately used for calculation goes in the dict
+        - Garbage collection?
+Scoping?
+            - Handled in the compiler or in the VM?
+                - Could make the compiler compile local scope variables with a different name?
+                - Anything that's local to a function can go on the stack

     - Can an object be a pointer?
         - A pointer is just the name of another object